StanGirard/Block-Part/README.md

 - Lambda Functions: Higher cost but hypothetical infinite scaling up.
 Limited to a few languages.
 Higher cost but pay as you use.
 - EC2: Harder to implement a scaling up & down model but we can use it with any languages we like.

+At first, we should use lambda functions and when we achieve a critical mass we should move to EC2.
+Lambda functions will allow us to easily create a model that responds to our needs without having to worry about scaling.